Categories

 Humble Potato Prints

 Cut potatoes into thick slices.
 Outline and cut out the letters H-U-M-I-L-T-Y. Put a thin layer of seven paint colors on seven 7 small plates.
 Put one letter stamp on each plate.
 You’ll be using the I stamp twice.
 Let the children stamp the word HUMILITY onto fingerpaint paper.
 They can embellish around the word-painting things that remind them of humility.
-It’s also fun to use cookie cutters and cut out other shape potato stamps as well.
+It’s also fun to use cookie cutters and cut out other shape of potato stamps as well.
 This can get messy so it’s a good outside project.
 And it’s helpful if there’s a garden hose, or at least a bucket of water, for washing hands.

-Based on Prayer Blessed is the spot mini book
+Based on Prayer Blessed is the spot mini-book

 Print the prayer for the children to color.

-Print and cut the second section here and fold on dashed lines like as accordian. glue the prayer images in order. fold up and glue the prayer name “Blessed is the Spot” to the front.( it is the first section with no image only the words) The last piece can be glued to the note book or in to a small box.
-You can also attach string to the accordian book to tie it up.
+Print and cut the second section here and fold it on dashed lines like an accordion. glue the prayer images in order. fold up and glue the prayer name “Blessed is the Spot” to the front. ( it is the first section with no image only the words) The last piece can be glued to the notebook or into a small box.
+You can also attach a string to the accordion book to tie it up.

 A COLLAGE based on the song